benperez/chinese-poker/README.md

 ```

 ## Setup
-To build the project, run `make setup` in the top-level directory.
+To build the project, just run `make setup` in the top-level directory.

 ## Tests
 The tests are written using [Hspec](http://hspec.github.io/).
 To run the tests, simply type `make test`.